sygmaprotocol/sygma-sdk/examples/evm-to-evm-generic-mesage-passing/README.md

 - initializes the SDK and establishes a connection to the Ethereum provider.
 - retrieves the list of supported domains and resources from the SDK configuration.
 - Searches for the Generic Message Passing resource from the list of supported resources registered.
-- Searches for the Mumbai and Sepolia domains in the list of supported domains based on their chain IDs.
+- Searches for the Cronos and Sepolia domains in the list of supported domains based on their chain IDs.
 - Constructs a transfer object that defines the details of the destination chain smart contract, function and call-data
 - Builds the final transfer transaction and sends it using the Ethereum wallet.